traviixxx/Mag-demo/README.md

       maxWaitMillis: "-1"
 ```

-... results a server.xml config section like this:
+... results in a `server.xml` config section like this:

 ```xml
 <Server port="-1" shutdown="SHUTDOWN">